-A real-time multiplayer political simulation
+A real-time multiplayer political and economic simulation

 Players register an account and create a politician character with a party affiliation, home state, and policy positions.
 From there, they can run in elections for seats in Congress, state legislatures, governorships, and executive offices like the Presidency.